MicrosoftDocs/azure-docs/articles/purview/reference-azure-purview-glossary.md

 ## Contact
 An individual who is associated with an entity in the data catalog.
 ## Control plane operation
-An operation that manages resources in your subscription, such as role-based access control and Azure policy, that are sent to the Azure Resource Manager end point.
+An operation that manages resources in your subscription, such as role-based access control and Azure policy that are sent to the Azure Resource Manager end point.
 Control plane operations can also apply to resources outside of Azure across on-premises, multicloud, and SaaS sources.
 ## Credential
 A verification of identity or tool used in an access control system.
 Credentials can be used to authenticate an individual or group to grant access to a data asset.
 ## Data Catalog